Abbas presses Palestinian U.N. bid despite warnings

 The Palestinians say they will not resume talks unless the moratorium on building is reinstated.
 Israel says talks should resume without preconditions with the aim of producing two states co-existing in peace.

-The Palestinian decision to go to the United Nations has caused consternation in Washington, where some lawmakers say they will try to cut the roughly $500 million (318 million pounds) in U.S. aid per year to the Palestinians if they refuse to back down.
+The Palestinian decision to go to the United Nations has caused consternation in Washington, where some lawmakers say they will try to cut the roughly $500 million in U.S. aid per year to the Palestinians if they refuse to back down.

 The Palestinian Authority's central bank chief said this could doom current efforts at self-government.